ZDPLI/GPAssistant/README.md

 This project demonstrates the **Lingshu‑7B** multimodal model running locally with [llama.cpp](https://github.com/ggerganov/llama.cpp).
 The web UI is built with Gradio and allows questions about uploaded medical images or a short video.
 The model runs with GPU acceleration when available.

+All user questions are translated to **English** before being passed to the model.
+Generated answers are translated back to **Russian** so the chat interface remains entirely in Russian.

 ## Requirements

 - Python 3.10+